 Since 2015, BZE has partnered with the Byron Shire Council and its community to create, and begin to implement, a blueprint for a 10 year transition based on the Zero Carbon Australia plans.

 Zero Carbon Australia Guiding Principles

 - Provide Australia’s entire energy from renewable sources at the end of the transition period,

-- Employ only proven and scaleable technology which is commercially available,
+- Employ only proven and scaleable technology which is already commercially available,

 - Maintain or enhance the security and reliability of Australia’s energy supply,